 - Stiffness and achiness after physical activity

-- Pain or discomfort when the quadriceps muscles are contracted in acute cases
+- Pain or discomfort during the contraction of the quadriceps muscles in acute cases

 Remember that activities that involves jumping are likely to trigger pain or discomfort.